vkbo/novelWriter/docs/source/write_structure.rst

 ``## Header2``
    Header level two signifies a chapter level partition.
 Each time you want to start a new chapter, you must add such a heading.
-If you choose to split your manuscript up into one file per scene, you need a single chapeter file with just the heading.
+If you choose to split your manuscript up into one file per scene, you need a single chapter file with just the heading.
 You can of course also add a synopsis and reference keywords to the chapter file.
-If you want to open the chaper with a quote, this is also where you'd put the text for that.
+If you want to open the chapter with a quote, this is also where you'd put the text for that.

 ``### Header3``